vwilcox27/YSK/wordpress/wp-content/plugins/breadcrumb-navxt/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 5.7.0 =
+Release date: April 21st, 2017

+* New feature: Added `bcn_display_json_ld(`) function for producing Schema.org BreadcrumbList compliant JSON-LD markup.
+* Bug fix: Fixed issue where the uninstaller caused PHP Errors when ran from WP CLI.
+* Bug fix: Fixed issue where `bcn_breadcrumb_trail::find_type()` caused a PHP Warnings in certain circumstances.
+* Bug fix: Fixed typo in the administrative interface.

+= 5.6.0 =
+Release date: December 23rd, 2016

+* New feature: Added fourth parameter, `$force`, to `bcn_display()`, and `bcn_display_list()` allowing the internal caching mechanism to be bypassed.
+* New feature: Moved to multiple line text boxes rather than regular single line text inputs for the breadcrumb templates in the settings page to enhance visibility.
+* Bug fix: Fixed issue where general searches had the blog breadcrumb in the breadcrumb trail.
+* Bug fix: Fixed issue where the blog breadcrumb options were erroneously made available when a Posts Page was not set.

 = 5.5.2 =
 Release date: September 30th, 2016